-Although there was a gap of more than 200 years, the new Jaquet Droz remains faithful to the aesthetics and spirit of the 18th century original.
+Although there was a gap of more than 200 years, the new Jaquet Droz remains faithful to the aesthetics and spirit of the 18th-century original.
 In 2002, the Grande Seconde launched with many design elements of Pierre’s pocket watches, including hour/minute sub-dial at 12 o’clock and seconds sub-dial at 6 o’clock.
-This configuration is also a new adaptation, playing on the “lucky 8” motif as the number is favored by the Far East (and Pierre found great success in China).
-The overlapping sub-dials (the seconds sub-dial being larger) form an “8” on many of the brands pieces and helped create a recognizable brand identity for the revived company.
+This configuration is also a new adaptation, playing on the “lucky 8” motif as the number is favoured by the Far East (and Pierre found great success in China).
+The overlapping sub-dials (the seconds sub-dial being larger) form an “8” on many of the brand’s pieces and helped create a recognisable brand identity for the revived company.
 Limited editions are (usually) produced in a series of 8, 28 or 88 watches.
-A tradition also brought from the early years is Pierre Jaquet-Droz’s clover leaf signature (similar to the secret signature of Breguet), found on either the dial or corner of all current movements.
+A tradition also recovered from the early years is Pierre Jaquet-Droz’s cloverleaf signature (similar to the secret signature of Breguet), found on either the dial or corner of all current movements.

-Many modern pieces feature minimalistic dials with a lot of open space, paying homage to their 18th century pocket watch counterparts, but in 2012 the company began reproducing Pierre’s most iconic creations – automata.
-The Bird Repeater is a triumph of horology and features a minute repeater and animated birds feeding their chicks (with one even hatching from an egg).
+Many modern pieces feature minimalistic dials with a lot of open space, paying homage to their 18th-century pocket watch counterparts, but in 2012 the company began reproducing Pierre’s most iconic creations – automata.
+The Bird Repeater is a triumph of horology and features a minute repeater and animated birds feeding their chicks (one even hatching from an egg).
 More art than timepiece, the dial has a painting of the Saut du Doubs waterfall.
 The watch was limited to two editions of eight, with one edition in 18K gold and the other set with diamonds.
 The Magic Lotus automaton wristwatch features an unprecedented animation lasting over four minutes.
-Having a zen garden theme, four flowers (comprised of mother of pearl) represent the four seasons with an animated Koi swimming through water.
+With a zen garden theme, four flowers (made from mother-of-pearl) represent the four seasons with an animated Koi fish swimming through water.
 The dial is among the most detailed ever produced by the company with a movement containing over 500 parts and was limited to 28 pieces.
-The Charming Bird harkens back to Pierre’s original singing bird boxes with a miniature bird within a high domed crystal “cage” that animates/sings independent of a minute repeater (which isn’t present in the model).
-Like the centuries-old bird boxes, this wrist-worn automaton is purely for entertainment (and also displays the time).
+The Charming Bird harkens back to Pierre’s original singing bird boxes with a miniature bird within a high domed crystal “cage” that animates/sings independently of a minute repeater (which isn’t present in the model).
+Like the centuries’-old bird boxes, this wrist automaton is purely for entertainment (and also displays the time).